 The school also needs to be notified if you intend on filing a lawsuit against the district.
 You will need to file a notice of claim in writing to give the school a chance to investigate.
 In many areas, this needs to be filed within 60 to 90 days or you will not be able to move forward with a lawsuit.

 By contacting a lawyer soon after a school injury occurs, you can get help with filing this claim before time runs out.
 Once the school completes their investigation, your lawyer can then file a lawsuit against the school.

 School Injury Lawyer – Dallas, Amarillo, Abilene

-If your child was injured due to their school’s negligence, you deserve justice.
-The experienced and compassionate attorneys at Hernandez Law Group, P.C. are here to help you work towards that goal.
+You deserve justice if your child was injured due to the school’s negligence.
+The experienced and compassionate attorneys at Hernandez Law Group, P.C. are here to help you achieve that goal.
 We’ll make sure that you recover the full compensation you deserve.
-Contact us today to schedule a no-obligation consultation with one of our personal injury attorneys.
+Contact us today to schedule a no-obligation consultation with one of our injury attorneys.